MyCryptoHQ/support.mycrypto.com/src/content/getting-started/getting-back-to-basics-tips-for-newbies.md

 2. Use the version of your address that has uppercase letters.
 [Ethereum address has Lower and Upper Case Letters](https://support.mycrypto.com/addresses/my-ethereum-address-has-uppercase-and-lowercase-letters.html)

-3. Never hand type your private key / keystore file.
+3. Never hand type your private key / keystore file / mnemonic phrase.
 Triple-check the words for mnemonic keys if hand typing (there are still mistakes you can make).

 4. Always send a small amount of ETH, ensure everything goes well & it arrives at the destination you wanted it to, before sending all the ETH.